1937 World Snooker Championship: Final

 The final between Joe Davis and Lindrum, from 15 to 20 March, was a repeat of the previous year's final.
+The 1937 referee was Charles Chambers.
 Davis recorded breaks of 38 and 50 in winning the first frame, and a 53 when taking the third frame to lead 2–1.
 Lindrum compiled an 81 break in the next frame to level the match, before Davis claimed the fifth frame for a 3–2 lead after the first session.
 In the evening, Lindrum equalised at 5–5, having registered a 75 break in frame eight.
 On the second day, Lindrum won the eleventh frame after clearing the colours and then potting the re-spotted black, and finished the afternoon session 11–9 up.
 He extended this to 17–13 at the half-way stage, making an 80 break in the 21st frame.
 The fourth day started with a break of 103, which was the highest of the tournament, by Davis in frame 31.
 Davis fouled on his first visit to the table and, after a break of 29 by Lindrum, Davis cleared the table on his second visit.
 Two frames later, he constructed a break of 93, and by the end of the day, had reduced his deficit to 19–21.
 He then won eight of ten frames on the fifth day to lead 27–23.
 After the final afternoon session Davis still led 29–26, with Lindrum needing to win five of the six evening frames.
 Lindrum won the first two frames, but Davis claimed the following two frames to win the match at 31–28.
 The last two frames were shared to give a final result of 32–29.

 Lindrum later wrote that "years later I am still pondering the loss of that 1937 crown."
 He felt that he was in good form during the match, and reflected that "It didn't seem possible but when play began at night, frame after frame slipped slowly from my grasp."
 Billiards and Snooker magazine's commentary on the tournament stated that the standard of play was higher than in any of the preceding championships.
 Praising Joe Davis, the article suggested that "It may be doubted if any game was so completely, so perfectly interpreted as is snooker by Davis."